-☐ 1.
+□ 1.
 An appointment order must include the "magic words" directing the neutral to proceed with all reasonable diligence.

-An appointment order must specifically "direct the neutral to proceed with all reasonable diligence."
+Under Rule 53, an appointment order must specifically "direct the neutral to proceed with all reasonable diligence."
 Fed.
 R. Civ.
 P. 53(b)(2).
 Some states require the neutral to proceed with due diligence and with the least practicable delay.
+The ABA Model Rule requires that neutrals act with diligence, but does not specify that this obligation also be stated in the appointment order.

-☐ 2.
-An appointment order must identify the neutral's duties
+2. An appointment order must identify the neutral's duties